What’s it all about?

 For house price information please visit the sold data tab.

-Eating and drinking: On the boulevard style Hammersmith Grove stop by Raoul’s Deli and Restaurant for classic brunch fare or The Grove, which has a gastropub feel.
+Eating and drinking: The Grove is an award winning gastropub .
 Among a scattering of riverside watering holes, The Dove is the most atmospheric with a history going back to the 17th century.
 Low beamed and with reputedly the tiniest bar in Britain, it is a popular spot from which to view the annual Boat Race as it heads towards Mortlake.
 Also by the Thames is the world class River Cafe, which launched the career of Jamie Oliver, and Sam’s Riverside, offering a Modern British menu sourced from small artisan suppliers.
 Nearby Brackenbury Village has a thriving social scene and lots of lovely places to eat and drink.

 Culture: The Riverside Studios is an arts centre with cinema, theatre and gallery.
 Currently undergoing a three year redevelopment, the studios began life as a Victorian factory.
 As well as an imaginative programme of performance, the Lyric Theatre has a roof garden where you can enjoy a sandwich and a contemplative moment high above the bustle of King Street below.
 For live entertainment from international stars, you can’t beat the Hammersmith Apollo.